sunilverma003/sunilverma003.github.io/samples/business-partner/README.md

-# Service contract extension sample
+# Business Partner extension sample

-Service contract extension is a minimalist sample of a front-end extension fetching the data API using the authentication mechanism.
+Business Partner extension is a minimalist sample of a front-end extension fetching the data API using the authentication mechanism.
-It is designed to run within the [dispatching board](https://help.sap.com/viewer/fsm_extensions/Cloud/en-US/dispatching-board.html).
+It is designed to run within the [master data](https://help.sap.com/viewer/fsm_extensions/Cloud/en-US/dispatching-board.html).

 ## How to run